yoloyanng/yoloyanng/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on a company
+- 🌱 I’m currently learning nothing
+- 📫 How to reach me: yoloyanng@gmail.com
+- ⚡ Fun fact: I’m a human

 <!--
 **yoloyanng/yoloyanng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.